gromacs/gromacs/doxygen/mainpage.md

 The main audience for this level of detail are users of \Gromacs who are interested in writing their own analysis tools that use \Gromacs as a library, as well as other developers who want to link against \Gromacs.
-To understand the inner workings of \Gromacs, see the more detailed [library API documentation](../html-lib/index.xhtml) or [full documentation](../html-full/index.xhtml).
+To understand the inner workings of \Gromacs, or if you want to contribute to
+\Gromacs, see the more detailed
+[library API documentation](../html-lib/index.xhtml) or [full documentation](../html-full/index.xhtml).
 \endif